const-ae/proDA/README.md

 ### Fit the Probabilistic Dropout Model

-In the next step, we will fit the actual linear probabilistic dropoout model to the normalized data.
+In the next step, we will fit the actual linear probabilistic dropout model to the normalized data.
 But before we start, I will create a data.frame that contains some additional information on each sample, in particular to which condition that sample